Causes of Test Anxiety

 Tests and grades are challenging realities for college students.
 It is important to do well to achieve the goals you have set for yourself.
 However, it is important to understand that it is not the test situations themselves that create anxiety.
 It is how you interpret what tests mean that create your anxiety.
 Students often interpret test situations in extreme or negative ways, which increases their anxiety and results in poor test performance.

 You can manage test anxiety using a variety of stress management techniques.
-Click on Techniques for Managing Test Anxiety to learn and practice these techniques.
+Click below to learn Techniques on Managing Test Anxiety and practice these techniques.